WastelandSYS/encryptopi/README.md

 - Decrypted outputs are written to `decrypted_output/`
 - Encryption keys are stored in `keys/`
 - Key backups are stored in `key_backups/`
-- Logs and manifests are stored in `logs/`
+- Runtime logs are stored in `logs/`
+- `output/` stores encrypted files and `operations_manifest.jsonl`

+---

+# IMPORTANT KEY WARNING

+⚠️ WARNING: If encryption keys are lost, encrypted files cannot be recovered.
+Keep secure backups of your key files.

 ---